lonelylittlelei/hololens-2-project/README.md

 # HoloLens 2 AR Visualization of Neurovascular Aneurysm

-This project was developed by 4th-year Computer Science students Connor Haines, Justin Weller, Finn Ferguson, and XuanRan Qi at Western University under the supervision of Dr. Elvis Chen at Robarts Research Institute in 2022-23.
+This project was originally developed by 4th-year Computer Science students Connor Haines, Justin Weller, Finn Ferguson, and XuanRan Qi at Western University under the supervision of Dr. Elvis Chen at Robarts Research Institute in 2022-23.

 **Video Demo:** https://www.youtube.com/watch?v=BPGqZ186OqE